-The Act stipulates that one of the primary objectives of Council is to endeavour to achieve the best outcomes for the local community having regard to the long term and cumulative effects of its decision.
-In seeking to achieve its primary objective, Council must have regard to a number of facilitating, or supporting, objectives, one of which is to ensure the equitable imposition of rates and charges.
+Council endeavours to achieve the best outcomes for the municipal community having regard to the long term and cumulative effects of its decisions.
+In seeking to achieve this outcome, Council aims to ensure the equitable imposition of rates and charges.